thomcorley/grubdaily_jekyll/_posts/2014-12-01-chicken_and_pancetta.md

 * 400g of button mushrooms
 * 75g of baby spinach
 * 2 courgettes
-* 1 handful of flat leaf parsley
+* 1 handful of flat leaf parsley, roughly chopped
 * 3 cloves of garlic
 * 250 ml  of white wine
 * 300 ml  of whipping cream
 * 2 shallots
 * 1 sprig of rosemary, leaves picked
 * vegetable oil, for frying
-* sea salt and cracled black pepper
+* sea salt and cracked black pepper

 1. Remove the skin from the chicken thighs, and carefully remove the bone and gristly bits.
 Lay out the pancetta 3 rashers at a time on a board, and lay the chicken on top.
 Season with salt and pepper, then roll them up so the chicken is wrapped in the pancetta.
 Place in the fridge.